August 30, 2017

 How to Build Confidence in Yourself & Others

 Self-confidence is a quality that can affect almost every part of your life including peer perceptions, decision-making, job performance, and growth opportunities.
 Learning to feel comfortable in your own skin and believe in yourself can do much more than just improve your well-being, it can directly impact the course of your career.
-Having low self-confidence can prevent you from accepting challenges that might help you get ahead, it can stop you from asking for the salary or title you know you deserve, and it can hamper your journey toward roles of greater leadership and responsibility.
-Learning to build confidence in yourself and helping others develop their own self-confidence, can improve you and your team’s prospects for success.
+Having low self-confidence can prevent you from accepting challenges that might help you get ahead, stop you from asking for the salary or title you know you deserve, and hamper your journey toward roles of greater leadership and responsibility.
+Learning to build self-confidence and helping others develop their own self-confidence, can improve you and your team’s prospects for success.
 Learn how to build confidence in yourself and others with these helpful tips.Learning to build confidence in yourself and others can improve you and your team’s prospects for success.
 Click To Tweet

 - Act like you Belong

 If you doubt your own qualifications or question whether you deserve your job, you’re not alone.
 What you’re feeling is called “imposter syndrome,” and it affects many successful people, from executives to founders, causing them to doubt their abilities no matter how many great accomplishments they have achieved.
 You have earned your place, and nobody can take away the work it took to get there.
-Here are a few ways to start acting like you belong right now: hold your head high, make eye contact when speaking with coworkers, and shake hands firmly.
+Here are a few small steps you can take to start acting like you belong right now: hold your head high, make eye contact when speaking with coworkers, and shake hands firmly.
 Body language goes a long way toward conveying to coworkers that you belong there, and not only will it build confidence in yourself, it will build others’ confidence in you, as well.

 - Know your Stuff